molgenis/molgenis.org/partners.md

 ---
 title: Partners
-intro: "MOLGENIS tools and services are driven by the valuable input and investments of many partners and their user communities.
-Find examples of our partnerships below."
+intro: "MOLGENIS tools and services are driven by many partners and their user communities:"
 layout: blue
 ---
 {% assign sorted_partners = site.partners | sort: "name" %}